JetBrains/kotlin-web-site/docs/topics/kotlin-notebook-overview.md

 In Kotlin Notebook, you can include inline comments and text annotations within code cells to provide additional context, explanations, and instructions relevant to the code snippets.

-You can write text in Markdown cells, which support rich formatting options such as headers, lists, links, images, and more.
+You can also write text in Markdown cells, which support rich formatting options such as headers, lists, links, images, and more.
 To render a Markdown cell and see the formatted text, simply run it as you would a code cell.

 ![kotlin-notebook-documenting](kotlin-notebook-documentation.png){width=700}

 ## Sharing code and outputs

-Given Kotlin Notebook's adherence to the universal Jupyter format, you can easily share your code and outputs across different notebooks.
+Given Kotlin Notebook's adherence to the universal Jupyter format, it's possible to share your code and outputs across different notebooks.
 You can open, edit, and run your Kotlin Notebook with any Jupyter client, such as [Jupyter Notebook](https://jupyter.org/) or [Jupyter Lab](https://jupyterlab.readthedocs.io/en/latest/).

 You can also distribute your work by sharing the `.ipynb` notebook file with any notebook web viewer.
 One option is [GitHub](https://github.com/),